Hacking-Capture/Hacking-Capture.github.io/_posts/2021-10-28-docker-compose.markdown

 > docker-compose down

 ### Configuring WordPress with Compose
+create a wordpress-compose and navigate to it.

+> mkdir wordpress-compose && cd wordpress-compose

 Setting up containers with Docker Compose works by creating a Dockerfile and docker-compose.yml in the desired working directory

-> mkdir wordpress-compose && cd wordpress-compose

 create a docker-compose.yml file.
 This will tell docker how to configure and start the WordPress and MariaDB containers.